Fast & Furious: Hollywood Drift construction puts pedal to the metal | Universal Orlando Resort

-Hollywood Rip Ride Rockit is a thing of the past at Universal Studios Florida as construction on its unannounced replacement ramps up.
-Thanks to a new round of aerial photography from @bioreconstruct on X, we can take a closer look of the new attraction starting to take shape.
+It’s official: Fast & Furious: Hollywood Drift will be the replacement for Hollywood Rip Ride Rockit at Universal Studios Florida!
+Thanks to a new round of aerial photography from @bioreconstruct on X, we can take a closer look at the new attraction starting to take shape and maybe have a better idea of what we’re looking at!

 Aerial photos by @bioreconstruct